Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

   Then the player is able to rename

-### Scenario: how to view player stats
+### Scenario: how to view player stats and username

-  Given the game is launched and player is interested to see his stats
+  Given the game is launched and player want to check his stats

-  When the player press "View stats" option
+  When the player press "View stats nd username" option

-  Then the player is able to view his last 10 matches results
+  Then the player is shown with his username and last 10 matches results